vivekyelleti/Awesome-Decision-Science/README.md

 ⚠️ We try to add as many free resources as possible, but good resources do not always come free.
 We do *not* earn any money from sales. ⚠️

-You can click on the hamburger next to the file name for a better browsing experience:
+Click on the hamburger next to the file name for a better browsing experience:

 <div style="text-align: center"><img src="./Navigation.png" width="800" /></div>